-Turnover for this division was RM7.3 million in the year 2016 compared with RM9.5 million in 2015.
-This division made a loss after taxation of RM0.91 million compared with RM0.33 million in the year 2015.
+Turnover for this division was RM6.6 million in the year 2017 compared with RM7.3 million in the year 2016.
+This division made a loss after taxation of RM0.3 million compared with a loss of RM0.9 million in the year 2016.

-This sector is affected by loss of our major supplier of paper due to temporary stoppage.
+This sector continues to be affected by loss of our major supplier of paper due to temporary stoppage.
 Efforts are made to source supplies from outside countries.